 - How to identify teacher expectations and priorities.

 - How to use active listening.

-- Understanding and tackling university admissions requirements, including the university essay.
+- Understanding university admissions requirements and how to tackle the university admission essay.

 - Job interview preparation, including writing an effective resume and cover letter.